PlanQK/planqk-platform-docs/platform_instructions/service_platform.md

 > To test the correct behaviour of *your own services* you should publish it "for internal use".
 > In order to test it, you can use any of your applications to subscribe to this service.

-## Jobs (Prototype Feature)
+## Jobs

-Besides ongoing and potentially long-lasting services, the PlanQK platform also provides a prototype functionality for executing jobs.
+The PlanQK platform also provides the functionality for one-time service executions which we refer to as *jobs*.
-These jobs are pretty similar to services except that jobs can *only* be executed via the platform and only once.
+These jobs are based on either your own services or on suitable implementations provided by the community.
+Jobs can be especially useful when experimenting with implementations for quantum hardware and when intending to share results with other users of the platform in the form of a [data pool](knowledge_platform.html#data-pools).

 ### Create Jobs